 White Fir Springs Oregon

 • The area produces unique jasper-filled thundereggs

-White Fir Springs in the Ochoco National Forest is a public digging area listed on the Central Oregon Rockhounding Map which is available for purchase.
-This site is one of many places in Central Oregon that has been set aside for recreational rock collecting.
+White Fir Springs, located in the Ochoco National Forest, is a public site renowned for its unique jasper-filled thundereggs.
+This site is featured on the Central Oregon Rockhounding Map which, available for purchase, and is one of many areas in Central Oregon designated for recreational rock collecting.

-The area produces unique thundereggs filled with yellow, beige, brown, reddish, or purple jasper cores.
-Some of the specimens might have multiple cores, containing tiny pieces of quartz crystals or rhyolite infusion.
-The sizes range from 1.5 to 5 inches.
+The area is known for producing thundereggs with jasper cores in shades of yellow, beige, brown, reddish, or purple.
+Some specimens may have multiple cores, with tiny inclusions of quartz crystals or rhyolite infusion.
+The thundereggs typically range in size from 1.5 to 5 inches.

-White Fir Springs jasper eggs are quite different from agate-filled thundereggs found in other regions of Oregon.
-The most prized find would have colorful bright cores and interesting inclusions.
-Some eggs resemble materials from Bruneau Canyon in Idaho.
+The jasper-filled thundereggs at White Fir Springs are distinct from the agate-filled thundereggs found in other parts of Oregon.
+The most sought-after specimens have vibrant cores with interesting inclusions, and some even resemble materials from Bruneau Canyon in Idaho.

+White Fir Springs Oregon